stephancill/account-sdk-bugbash-13-08-25/packages/account-sdk/src/interface/payment/README.md

 #### PaymentOptions

 - `amount: string` - Amount of USDC to send as a string (e.g., "10.50")
-- `to: string` - Ethereum address or ENS name to send payment to
+- `to: string` - Ethereum address to send payment to
 - `testnet?: boolean` - Whether to use Base Sepolia testnet (default: false)
 - `payerInfo?: PayerInfo` - Optional payer information configuration for data callbacks